simplybenuk/simplyben/README.md

 2. **Blackout** – Prod the void until a seam opens.
 3. **Torch** – Sweep a spotlight (pointer, touch, or keyboard) to reveal the repeated "Iris" clue.

-The chapter UI is rendered inside `index.html`, styled by `style.css`, and orchestrated by `js/chapter1.js`.
-The script manages a tiny state machine and persists it via `localStorage.chapter1_state`.
-The “Reset memory” button wipes that storage entry so you can replay the sequence quickly while testing.
+The chapter UI is rendered inside `index.html`, styled by `style.css`, and orchestrated by `js/avatar-puzzle.js`.
+The script manages a tiny state machine and persists it via `localStorage.chapter1_state` so replaying is as simple as clearing storage for that key.

 ## Working locally